JatinDjd/mit_campaign_india/README.md

 Thank you for being a part of the **Campaign India** development team!

 ---
 *Note: This README serves as a basic template.
 Feel free to enhance and tailor it to your project's specific needs.
-Contact admin for making chnages in readme file.*
+Contact admin for making chnages in readme file.
+Learn markdown here https://www.markdownguide.org/basic-syntax/*